sergeitarasov/intro-phenoscript/README.md

 ### Step 3: Write Your Species Description

-Edit the file `phenotypes/descriptions.phs` with your own species description
+Edit the files:

+- `main/phenotypes/phs-config.yaml` to provide your name and ORCID ID
+- `main/phenotypes/descriptions.phs` to provide the species descriptions